-I have lived in quite a few places in my life.
+I’ve lived in quite a few places in my life.
 I’ve always had this tendency to not travel for just a few weeks, but rather to dive completely into a new culture, embrace a new lifestyle and create a new routine.
-I am spontaneous, curious, driven, I love to explore new horizons.
+I’m spontaneous, curious, driven, I love to explore new horizons.
 And although I didn’t know it, for the past few years, I’ve used these qualities as excuses to run away.

 Six months ago today, I came home.
 Like, Home-Home.
 South of France.
 The place where I grew up, where my human roots are.
 The place I fled from ten years ago because it never felt like home, because I felt something bigger was waiting for me somewhere else.

 If you told me a year ago that this morning, I’d be writing to you from France, I’d be a little surprised.
 I thought that once I had settled in Portugal I wouldn’t move for at least another 5 years, probably never.
 I guess Life doesn’t always go as we plan.
 And this is what I am reflecting on.

 How are we being guided?